The mid-range monster mash: lenses for general photography & portraiture

 What you need to know

-As of the last 5 years or so, every camera and lens you can buy is very high in quality regardless of the cost, and can take great images in the right hands.
-So buying a more expensive camera or lens will not make you a better photographer.
-Your purchases should therefore be towards equipment that can do things that your existing equipment cannot, rather than just upgrading towards something “better”.
+As of the last 10 years, every camera or lens you buy is very high in quality, and can take great images in the right hands.
+Buying a more expensive camera or lens will not make you a better photographer.
+Your purchases should be towards equipment that can do things that your existing equipment cannot, rather than upgrading towards something “better” for the sake of it.

 The capabilities of your next lens boil down to two things: Focal length and maximum aperture.
-Other factors such as sharpness, distortion, and more nitty gritty things like “coma” and “chromatic aberration” are so well-controlled across all modern lenses that I would argue they’re not worth worrying about, because you will not notice them in your photos unless you look very, very closely.
-But focal length and maximum aperture have no substitute.
+Other factors such as sharpness, distortion, and more nitty gritty things are so well-controlled across all modern lenses that we would argue they’re not worth worrying about, while focal length and maximum aperture have no substitute.

 The focal length is the first number, or range of numbers, in millimeters, that identifies the purpose of a lens.
-It represents how wide or narrow (telephoto) the perspective of a lens is - a wide lens is best for landscapes, whereas a telephoto lens is better for portraits, wildlife, or sports.
-A wide angle lens would typically have a low number such as 16mm, while a telephoto lens would be 100mm or 200mm.
-A mid-range focal length such as 50mm would be considered “normal”, because it represents approximately the same perspective as the naked human eye, and is neither wide nor telephoto.
+It represents how wide or narrow the perspective of a lens is - a wide lens is best for landscapes, whereas a telephoto lens is better for portraits, wildlife, or sports.
+A wide angle lens would have a low number like 16mm, while a telephoto lens would be 100mm or more.
+A mid-range focal length like 50mm would be considered “normal”, because it is neither wide nor telephoto.

 A “prime” or “fixed” lens has only one focal length, such as 14mm, or 105mm.
 A zoom lens contains a range of focal lengths, such as 18-55mm, or 24-70mm.

 The maximum aperture is the next number that identifies a lens, and represents how wide the aperture of the lens can open to let in more light.
-A lens that has a lower maximum aperture number can open wider, and is therefore better for low-light situations such as star photography, or for limiting depth of field for portraiture.
-So for instance a lens that is called a “14-24mm f/2.8” is a wide angle zoom lens that can open up to f/2.8 at it’s largest aperture setting, and is ideal for landscape photography, including low-light and night situations.
-A lens that is called a “85mm f/1.8” is a prime (fixed) telephoto lens with a very large aperture suited for portraiture.
-Generally lenses with larger maximum apertures (lower f/ number) are bigger, heavier, and more expensive than the same focal length lens with a smaller maximum aperture (higher f/number)
+A lens that has a lower maximum aperture number can open wider, and is therefore better for low-light situations.
+For instance, a “14-24mm f/2.8” is a wide angle zoom lens that can open up to f/2.8 at it’s largest aperture, and is ideal for landscape photography, including low-light and night situations.
+An “85mm f/1.8” is a prime telephoto lens with a very large aperture suited for portraiture.
+Generally, lenses with larger maximum apertures are bigger, heavier, and more expensive.

-Don’t be too enamored by a zoom lens that has too wide a range of focal lengths, such as 24-270mm, and claims to do it all.
-That might be the one situation where you end up a bit disappointed by a noticeable lack of sharpness in your images.
-Lenses that are somewhat specialized tend to perform better than lenses that try to cover too much ground.
+Don’t be enamored by a zoom lens that has a wide range of focal lengths, such as 24-270mm, and claims to “do it all.”
+That might be the one situation where you end up a bit disappointed by a noticeable lack of sharpness.
+Lenses that are specialized tend to perform better than those that try to cover too much ground.

-Lenses for digital SLR and mirrorless cameras are made for two main types of camera bodies: Full-frame (35mm sensor size) cameras, and crop-sensor cameras (smaller sensor sizes).
-And the focal length numbers mean different things depending on what camera you are using.
+Lenses are made for two types of camera bodies: Full-frame (35mm sensor size) cameras, and crop-sensor cameras (smaller sensor sizes).
+The focal length numbers represent different fields of view depending on what sensor size you are using.

 Mid-range lenses for portrait, lifestyle & general photography